Analyze Housing Cost Burden Rates in Tucson, Arizona MSA

 How is it measured?

-Housing cost burden data are reported for homeowners that have a mortgage, homeowners that do not have a mortgage, and renters.
-Housing cost burden reflects those households that pay greater than 30% of their income on housing costs, including utilities.
+Housing cost burden data are reported separately for homeowners with a mortgage, homeowners without a mortgage, and renters.
+Households are considered housing cost burden if they spend more than 30% of their income on housing costs, including utilities.
 Housing cost burden data are from the Census Bureau’s American Community Survey (ACS).
+(ACS).
 The ACS is a nationwide rolling sample survey that produces one-year and five-year estimates on demographic, social, housing, and economic measures.
 All data provided in this analysis utilized five-year estimates.
-Note that the ACS five-year estimates are produced over a five-year time period and can only be compared to non-overlapping five-year estimates (for example 2006-2010 and 2011-2015).
+Note that the ACS five-year estimates are produced over a five-year period and can only be compared with non-overlapping five-year estimates (for example, 2006-2010 and 2011-2015).